 WHY NOW?

-AI is exposing what was never measured, never taught, never truly governed.
-Systems now make thousands of decisions per second.
-We can no longer rely on post-hoc review and human oversight.
+AI is exposing what was never measured, never taught, and never truly governed.
+Systems now make thousands of quality decisions per second.
+We can no longer rely on post-hoc review and human oversight as the primary control mechanism.